gazebosim/docs/ci.md

 The main type of check that is performed by CI is compiling the code and running all automated tests.
 Some jobs may also run linters and other static checkers.
-Finally, we have checks that add labels, check DCO and coverage.
+Finally, we have checks that add labels, check the [developer certificate of origin (DCO)](https://en.wikipedia.org/wiki/Developer_Certificate_of_Origin) and code coverage.

 All checks are visible at the bottom of a pull request.

 ![PR checks](images/PR_checks.png)

-We use two platforms to run CI, each of them running different builds.
+We use two platforms to run CI ([Jenkins](https://www.jenkins.io/) and [GitHub Actions](https://docs.github.com/en/actions)), each of them running different builds.

 ### Jenkins server

-Our Jenkins server is located at https://build.osrfoundation.org/.
+Our Jenkins server is located at [https://build.osrfoundation.org/](https://build.osrfoundation.org/).
 It runs builds for all supported operating systems.
 It also runs an ABI checker for all stable branches.

 Each pull request to a stable or `main` branch will trigger:

 * `<library>-ci-pr_any-ubuntu-auto-amd64`: Build and test on Ubuntu Linux
-    * Builds are run inside Docker containers for Bionic or Focal.
+    * Builds are run inside Docker containers for Ubuntu Bionic or Ubuntu Focal.
     * By default, dependencies are installed from stable debian binaries for stable branches, and nightlies for `main` branches.
     * Library being tested is compiled using CMake and Make.